Siddhu-ui/EXNO-3-DS/README.md

+## DEVELOPED BY : SIDDHARTH S
+## REGISTER NO: 212224040317

 ## EXNO-3-DS

 # AIM:
-To read the given data and perform Feature Encoding and Transformation process and save the data to a file.
+## To read the given data and perform Feature Encoding and Transformation process and save the data to a file.

 # ALGORITHM:
 STEP 1:Read the given Data.